 Multiple amendments were approved to the PTP between June 2003 and March 2009 to include transit capital improvement projects, changes to roadway projects, bus service improvements, neighborhood improvements, and Paratransit/Special Transportation Services (STS) implementation.
-In July 2005, the PTP was amended to restore general fund support to Miami-Dade Transit (MDT), also referred to as Maintenance of Effort (MOE), to the pre-Surtax level of \$123.171 million and annually increase the MOE by 3.5%.
-Included in the amendment was compliance with the terms of the line of credit obligation letter which outlined the loan approved by the CITT for up to \$150 million in Surtax funds to support Miami-Dade Transit services in existence as of November 5, 2002.
+In July 2005, the PTP was amended to restore general fund support to Miami-Dade Transit (MDT), also referred to as Maintenance of Effort (MOE), to the pre-Surtax level of \$123.171 million and annually increase the MOE by 3.5% to support Miami-Dade Transit services in existence as of November 5, 2002.

-Later in March 2009, the Board of County Commissioners (BCC) amended the PTP (via Resolution R-222-09) to create the Capital Expansion Reserve Fund (CERF) and unify the funding structure allowing for greater flexibility in the use of Surtax funds for operations and maintenance of the unified transit system.
-The CERF was established to reserve at least 10% of the Surtax revenue's excluding debt service, for capital expansion of the transit system.
+Later in March 2009, the Board of County Commissioners (BCC) amended the PTP (via Resolution R-222-09) to create the Capital Expansion Reserve Fund (CERF) and unify the funding structure allowing for greater flexibility in use of Surtax funds for operations and maintenance of the unified transit system.
+The CERF was established to reserve at least 10% of the Surtax revenue excluding debt service, for capital expansion of the transit system.
 Prior to this resolution, MDT's operational expenses were reimbursed by the Surtax fund utilizing an allocation model.
-The model was based on the ratio of expanded bus mileage to the pre-existing mileage at the time the PTP was adopted.
+The model was based on the ratio of expanded bus mileage to pre-existing mileage at the time the PTP was adopted.
 After the unification of the County's transit system, all MDT operational expenses were eligible for Surtax funds reimbursement.
-However, in 2019, the State Legislature passed a bill (HB385) amending F.S. s.212.055 revising the authorized uses of proceeds from charter County and regional transportation system Surtaxes.
+However, in 2019, the State Legislature passed a bill (HB385) amending F.S. s.212.055 revising the authorized uses of proceeds from Charter County and Regional Transportation System Surtax.
 The bill placed additional restrictions on the use of transportation Surtax funds and the relevant provisions became effective October 1, 2022.

 Additionally, in April 2021, the Florida Senate Bill 50 (SB50) was approved revising the definition of the term "retail sale" to include a remote sale.
-SB50 became effective July 1, 2021, and have a positive impact on Surtax collections.
+SB50 became effective July 1, 2021, and has a positive impact on Surtax collections.
+In November 2023, BCC passed a Resolution (R-1009-23) amending Exhibit 1 to the PTP to reinstate the language limiting the use of Charter County Transportation System Surtax Funds to eligible County capital enhancements implemented after November 5, 2002, and the operations and maintenance thereof.